HMS Hyperion (1807): Home service

 Hyperion continued on in Europe, patrolling the English Channel and Bay of Biscay.
 In the latter location she captured the American 16-gun privateer brig Rattlesnake on 3 June 1814.
 Cumby was replaced in command temporarily by Captain James Lillicrap on 24 January the following year, who sailed the frigate to Lisbon before escorting a convoy from Porto.
 With the wars over, the ship was paid off on 31 August and laid up at Portsmouth.

 Between June and November 1818 Hyperion was repaired and prepared for sea at Portsmouth.
 As part of this her water storage, usually wooden casks, was replaced with iron tanks, increasing the dangerously low distance from gun port to waterline by 3 in.
 While this work was underway she was recommissioned by Captain Thomas Searle on 1 September.
-The ship initially served at Portsmouth in attendance on George, Prince Regent, when he sailed off the coast there.
+The ship initially served at Portsmouth in attendance on George, Prince Regent, while he sailed off the coast there.
 The poet John Keats and his friend Charles Armitage Brown watched Hyperion on 12 August 1819 as she sailed off Cowes alongside HMY Royal George, describing the scene as "silent, light and graceful".

 South America

 Hyperion was subsequently sent to the South America Station.
 With the Chilean War of Independence underway, the frigate was assigned to escort merchant ships, as while Spanish Peru allowed neutral transport, Chile would seize such vessels in Peruvian waters.
-Hyperion arrived off the Chilean port of Valparaiso in February 1820.
+Hyperion arrived off the Chilean port of Valparaíso in February 1820.
 Lord Cochrane, fighting for the Chilean Navy, had embargoed three British merchantmen there to avoid word of planned attacks on Peru being revealed.
 Searle obtained permission from Bernardo O'Higgins, Supreme Director of Chile, for the ships to be released, but Cochrane was not made aware and refused to allow it.
-O'Higgins reiterated his permission on 25 April but by 5 May two of the merchant ships remained at Valparaiso.
+O'Higgins reiterated his permission on 25 April but by 5 May two of the merchant ships remained at Valparaíso.
 With Cochrane still not permitting the vessels to leave, on 7 May Searle ordered one, Inspector, to weigh anchor under the protection of Hyperion.
 The frigate sailed with her gun ports open and broadside ready, and Cochrane chose not to resist the departure.
 Commodore Sir Thomas Hardy, commanding the station, received an official complaint from the Chilean government, and personally disapproved of the action.
 Over the following months the relationship between Searle and Cochrane deteriorated further when the Chileans detained another British merchant ship.